 the respective source file has been modified more recently.

-prevents outdated byte code files from being loaded.
-However this
+Setting load-prefer-newer to t prevents outdated byte code files

-does not cause re-compilation of the source file, to actually do
+from being loaded.
+However this does not cause re-compilation of the

-that auto-compile-on-load-mode is still required.
+source file, to actually do that auto-compile-on-load-mode is still

 Setup

-To reduce the risk of loading outdated byte code files, you should
+To reduce the risk of loading outdated byte-code files, you should

 set load-prefer-newer and enable auto-compile-on-load-mode as